KhaiBoiPho/DeepLearning.AI-Natural-Language-Processing-Specialization/README.md

 ## 📌 Notes

 * This repository is for **educational and personal learning purposes only**.
-* The exercises are based on the official DeepLearning.AI NLP Specialization, but all solutions here were written by me.
+* The exercises are based on the official DeepLearning.AI NLP Specialization.

 ---